UD Arena: Other events

-As the largest indoor arena between Cincinnati and Columbus, UD Arena is a regular stop for concert tours.
+As the largest indoor arena between Cincinnati and Columbus, UD Arena has hosted a handful of stops for concert tours.
 Elton John, Elvis Presley, Aerosmith, Rush, Bob Seger, Mötley Crüe, George Strait, Kenny Chesney, Usher, Lupe Fiasco, Jay-Z and others have performed there.
 It has been host to the Winter Guard International color guard, indoor percussion and winds World Championships since 2005.
 It hosted the Royal Hanneford Circus for most of the 1990s.
 WWE has hosted matches at the UD Arena since the 1980s.
 The Flyer Pep Band, UD's basketball pep band, plays at every UD basketball game at the arena.
 The University of Dayton holds its graduation ceremonies at the arena.
+The arena also started hosting the OHSAA Boy's and Girl's Basketball State Championships starting in 2021.